Learning The Likelihood Test With One-Class Classifiers for Physical Layer Authentication: Numerical Results

-\paragraph*{Autoencoder (\ac{ae}) Classifier} According to the results of \cite{https://doi.org/10.48550/arxiv.2110.11402}, it is not restrictive to consider a linear \acp{ae}, with $4$ neurons in both input and output layers, and linear activation functions.
+\paragraph*{Autoencoder (\ac{ae}) Classifier} We consider a linear \acp{ae}, with $4$ neurons in both input and output layers, and linear activation functions.
 In the hidden layer, we have instead either $K=1$, $2$, or $3$ neurons, still with linear activation functions.
 Weights are initialized randomly.
 The model has been trained with 5 epochs and the datasets of the LT-NN classifier.

-We remark that in both cases parameter $\alpha$ was tuned by exhaustive search.
+We remark that, in both cases, the parameter $\alpha$ was tuned by exhaustive search.